pdf-raku/PDF-raku/README.md

 <blockquote>I'll need to delve into PDF::API2.
 Text::PDF doesn't seem to cover this</blockquote>

 #### 1c. extend 1b by adding a wrapping text-block.
-<blockquote>This will require the keeping of font metrics for core fonts (to determine character sizes word-wrapping bounadries. </blockquote>
+<blockquote>This will require the keeping of font metrics for core fonts (to determine character sizes word-wrapping boundaries. </blockquote>

 ### 2. reading and writing of PDF files (bin/pdf-rewriter.pl)

 #### 2a. read a version 1.4 PDF.
 Detect it's a 1.4 fromat.
 Locate xref at the tail of file.
-Load index then load
+Load index then seed AST

 #### 2b.
 Read a version 1.5+ PDF with cross reference and object streams.
 Detect as 1.5+ load and parse trailer and cross reference stream.
 Load Object Streams.
 Rewrite output PDF as 1.5+ with regenerated index.